AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Overview

 \subsection{Overview of AutoCAT Framework}

-Figure~\ref{fig:RL_formulation}(a) shows the \acronym's overall framework.
-A target cache implementation, the attacker and victim configuration, and the RL configuration is consumed by the \acronym's RL engine for attack sequence generation.
+Figure~\ref{fig:RL_formulation}(a) shows the \acronym's overall framework. \acronym's RL engine takes a target cache implementation, the configuration of the attack program and the victim program, and the RL configuration to generate attack sequences.
 The cache implementation can be either a simulator (with a certain cache configuration) or a real hardware processor.
 The attack sequence is the sequence of memory operations, which can then be used in attack analysis by human experts to classify and identify potential new attacks.
 The attack sequence from the RL engine can also be used in an attack demonstration on real hardware.
 In this study, we manually analyzed the attack sequences to categorize them and applied a new attack sequence from {\acronym} to multiple Intel processors for real-world demonstration.